-This was actually a bit of a breakthrough, being the "the first over-the-counter medicine approved for treating pain associated with mild to moderate migraine headaches."
+This medication was actually a bit of a breakthrough, being the "the first over-the-counter medicine approved for treating pain associated with mild to moderate migraine headaches."
 (FDA Talk Paper) That was back in 1998.

 The basic ingredients in Excedrin Migraine are acetaminophen (paracetamol), aspirin, and caffeine.

 Though these are considered to be generally safe ingredients, it's important to keep in mind how much you're taking.
 For example, you might take a cold medication and EM, and find that you have overdosed on the acetaminophen (paracetamol).
 For more on Tylenol read here.

 Most of us have heard of caffeine, though you may not know it's a popular headache medicine.
 Again, you need to be careful about taking too much caffeine.
 Though it can help with the pain-killing, it can also increase the possibility of rebound headache (medication-overuse headache).
 And that can turn a bad migraine dream into a nightmare.

 Migraine involves a whole lot more than migraine headaches.
 In fact, it's possible to have migraine with no headache at all.